 Speaking about the initiative, Richard Hawkes said: “We believe that there is terrific untapped potential in the young people of Pakistan.
 With the right support and training, young people can thrive in their careers and add considerably to their country’s prosperity.”

-We are now delighted to be able to scale this work in future through the support of The Prince of Wales’s Charitable Foundation as cited below.
+We are now delighted to be able to scale this work in future through the support of The Prince of Wales’s Charitable Foundation.